ChandeepaJanithPeiris/ChandeepaJanithPeiris/README.md

 ## Introduction

 Hello!
 I am an electronics and telecommunications engineering student at the University of Moratuwa, Sri Lanka.
-My interests include Machine Learning, Digital Systems Design, Embedded Systems, and Telecommunications.
+I have deep interests specifically in  Machine Learning, Digital Systems Design, Digital Signal Processing, Embedded Systems, and Telecommunications.

 ## Skills